liangxiao-cs/SpaMCI-DL/README.md

-# A multi-task ensemble analysis framework with hybrid deep learning for spatial transcriptomics
+# SpaMCI-DL: A hybrid deep learning framework for integrated identification of domains and spatially variable genes in spatial transcriptomics

 This repository contains the implementation for [***SpaMCI-DL***].
 As the paper is still under review, this repository currently provides key implementation examples demonstrating the core functionality.
 Upon paper acceptance, we will: